 November 8-12 - The Gertrudes - The Gertrudes bring together a versatile collective of musicians including co-producer Jason Mercer (Ani DiFranco, Ron Sexsmith) and fiddle player Annie Clifford (Al Tuck, Old Man Luedecke) to make a unique, experimental, and highly collaborative sound.
 The band has recorded four full-length albums, two EPs featuring a manic ensemble of choirs, symphonies, and over 100 local guest musicians.
 They have shared the stage with artists such as Sarah Harmer, Calexico, and Ricky Skaggs.
 Canadian tours have included performances at The Vancouver Folk Festival, Pop Montreal, Blue Skies Music Fest, and the Halifax Pop Explosion.
 Their latest album, 'Emergency to Emergency' (slated for a Fall 2021 release) is another collaborative community-building project for the band, featuring members of the Kingston Symphony, Open Voices Choir, and an ambitious line-up of renowned Kingston guest musicians including Spencer Evans, Anna Sudac, Jonathan Stewart, Anna Robertson, Teilhard Frost, Georgette Fry, and many more.

 November 15-19 - Gary Rasberry - JUNO-nominated children’s artist Gary Rasberry has been a fixture on the Kingston music and arts scene for over three decades.
 A noted artist-educator, Gary has held artist-in-residencies internationally, in California, Barcelona, and Amsterdam, and regularly criss-crosses the country as a VIA Rail Artist On Board, from Halifax to Vancouver, stopping along the way to perform at schools, festivals, camps and house concerts.
 As an Imagination Consultant, Gary Rasberry offers Song, Story & Sound workshops and does his very best to leave a trail of happy children and smiling parents in his wake.
-A published poet and singer-songwriter, Rasberry is about to release, ‘Polishing Stone,’ his 4th solo record (April 2021).
-If asked to describe his artistic practice in one sentence: Gary Rasberry is an Artist-Educator who lives and luxuriates in the hyphenated space that exists in, and in between, the two rich worlds of artistry and education.
+A published poet and singer-songwriter, Rasberry released ‘Polishing Stone,’ his fourth solo record in Spring 2021.

-Enjoy this behind-the-scenes look at Michael C. Duguay’s Residency at the Grand Theatre.
+Enjoy a behind-the-scenes look at Michael C. Duguay’s Residency at Kingston Grand Theatre.
 Video created and produced by Josh Lyon (AKAFLK Productions).